-The forests of the central Appalachian Mountains are an important resource to the millions of people who live in and around the area and to the many visitors to the region.
-These mixed hardwood forests cover about 78 percent of West Virginia and timber production from them is critical to the regional economy.
+The forests of the central Appalachian Mountains are an important resource to the millions of people who live in and around the area, as well as to the region’s many visitors.
+These mixed hardwood forests cover about 78 percent of West Virginia, and timber production from them is critical to the regional economy.
 However, these forests are equally important for providing clean water, biodiversity, and other benefits that contribute to forest resiliency.

-- Demonstrated that the upland woodland salamander community is resilient to low to moderate intensity prescribed fires
+- Demonstrated that the upland woodland salamander community is resilient to low to moderate intensity prescribed fires.

 Some links on this page point to files in portable document format (pdf) - You may download a free pdf reader from Adobe.